 While there is no denying the proven benefits of the deadlift, that doesn’t mean this exercise is compulsory.
 Past injuries, being really tall and long-legged, or not having access to a barbell and weight plates can mean this exercise is not practical or possible.

 Don’t worry, though.
 There are plenty of deadlift alternatives you can do instead.
-Working the same muscles, the following exercises are all excellent replacements for regular barbell deadlifts.
+The following exercises are all excellent replacements for regular barbell deadlifts that work the same muscles.

 1- Trap bar deadlift

 A trap bar is a hexagonal frame that you stand inside.
-This positions the weight in line with feet.
-In regular deadlifts, the weight is in front of you.
+This positions the weight in line with the feet.
+With conventional barbell deadlifts, the weight is in front of you.
 Placing the weight next to your feet takes a lot of strain off your lower back.
 If back pain means you can’t do regular deadlifts, this could be a good alternative.
 However, you will probably feel this exercise more in your quads than your glutes and hamstrings, as you would when doing regular deadlifts.

 How to do trap bar deadlift: